SHOWS AND TICKETS

 Stomp is a fusion of dance, music, and theater.
 The performers "play" matchboxes, brooms, garbage cans, Zippo lighters, and other everyday objects.
 The resulting sounds and rhythms energize audience members, who have included Quincy Jones and Big Bird.
 Among Stomp's other claims to fame: two Emmy Awards (for the HBO special Stomp Out Loud), an Oscar nomination, and being an answer on Jeopardy!

-While many children's theater troupes tell stories to children, The Story Pirates believe that every child has a story to tell.
-This New York City arts education organization exists entirely because of kids.
-The group of professional actors, improv comedians and teaching artists uses stories written by elementary students as source material for outrageous, over-the-top, side-splitting musical plays.
-Adding songs, props, music videos and puppets, they bring to life on stage what children scribble down on paper.
+While many children's theater troupes tell stories to kids, The Story Pirates believe that every kid has a story to tell.
+Made up of professional actors, improv comedians, and teaching artists, this troupe uses stories written by elementary school students as source material for over-the-top, sidesplitting musical plays.
+With songs, props, music videos, and puppets, the Story Pirates bring to life onstage what children have put down on paper (and computer).

-At a typical Story Pirates show, story topics run the gamut, from kung-fu ninja babies fighting crime to the eternal love between the devil and a guy she meets at Starbucks.
-It's a world where cats sometimes fly and Tickle Monsters have been known to take over the world.
+At a typical show, there is no typical.
+Topics range from kung fu ninja babies fighting crime to the eternal love between the devil and a guy she meets at Starbucks.
+It's a world where cats can fly and Tickle Monsters have been known to take over the world.
+If the show sells out, the audience is treated to ice cream and cookies at the end!

 Winner of a Drama Desk Award for Unique Theatrical Experience!